 Due to increased biosecurity measures we're taking at the Highway 69 Feed Mill, all loads, including grain hoppers, wagons and ingredient trucks will need to be tarped.
-If you don't have tarps for your hoppers or wagons please contact our grain department, we have trucks available to haul your grain.
-Thank You.
+If you are making grain deliveries to the 69 Mill, call Brad before delivery at 515-532-2881 ext.
+15. Thank You.

 Your NCC Account